-The consequence of these facts is that twentieth century physics, in contrast to its seventeenth to nineteenth century forebearers, provides a rationally coherent pragmatic framework in which the psychologically and neurophysically described aspects of the neuroscience experiments mentioned above are causally related to each other in mathematically specified ways.
+The consequence of these facts is that twentieth century physics, in contrast to classical physics, provides a rationally coherent pragmatic framework in which the psychologically and neurophysiologically described aspects of the neuroscience each experiments mentioned above causally related other are to in mathematically specified ways.
 Thus contemporary physics allows the data from the rapidly emerging field of self-directed neuroplasticity to be described and understood in a way that is more rationally coherent, scientific, and useful than what is permitted by theories in which all causation is required to be fundamentally mechanical.